Admission to Candidacy Exam

 Seminars in Immunology

-This course is designed to offer all graduate students in the program an exposure to cutting-edge research by national and international leaders in all fields of immunology, including natural immunity, B and T cell biology, immunity to infectious agents and tumors.
+This course exposes all graduate students in the program to cutting-edge research by national and international leaders in all fields of immunology, including natural immunity, B and T cell biology, immunity to infectious agents, and tumors.